How to Register

 Want some advice on how to put together a schedule?
-Check out the First-Year Students FAQ: Creating a Schedule, contact the College Advising Center at firstname.lastname@example.org or make an appointment (not sure who your College Advisor is?
+Check out the First-Year Students FAQ: Creating a Schedule, email your advisor in the College Advising Center or make an appointment (not sure who your College Advisor is?
 Check your Lewis & Clark email for messages from them).

 Having trouble registering?
 Read these detailed Online Registration Instructions, contact the Registrar’s Office, and watch How to search and register for classes in WebAdvisor.

 If a course is already full during your WebAdvisor registration time, you can put your name on a waitlist using the same screen you would use to register (select “Waitlist” from the drop-down menu, and then Submit).
 After you place yourself on the waitlist, be sure to register for another course that is open.